Best Companion Plants for Kale

 When it comes to planting kale, a superstar in the veggie patch, keeping certain plants at a spade’s distance is just as important as pairing it with friendly neighbors.
 Tomatoes, for instance, should be on the ‘not next to kale’ list.
 These popular red fruits can attract pests that also love munching on kale leaves, plus they can overshadow the kale, hogging all that glorious sunlight.
 Strawberries are another no-go; they don’t play well with kale as they can encourage the presence of fungal diseases which can spread and damage kale’s hardy leaves.

-See also Easy Zucchini Seed Starting Guide
+See also Easy Spinach Harvesting Guide

 It’s also advisable to sidestep planting kale near climbing beans or pole beans, which have the potential to smother kale plants as they reach for the sky.
 These enthusiastic climbers can limit kale’s access to sunlight and reduce air circulation around the leaves, creating damp conditions that could invite pests or disease.
 Equally, be careful with plants that are heavy feeders, like sweet corn, which can deplete the soil of nutrients kale needs to thrive and produce those lush, leafy greens.
 Remember, smart spacing in the garden promotes a healthier, more productive crop, letting every plant have its moment in the sun!